iManagement

 Photo 16: When nights are still cold, condensation water indicates that brood rearing is very probably under way.

-Photos 18, 19: Watch for signs of food shortage
+Photos 18, 19: Watch for signs of food shortage.

 (Photo: S. Imboden, 20 November)